lah7/gtk3-classic/README.md

   * You can restore backdrop state by setting `GTK_CSD=1` or `GTK_BACKDROP=1` environment variable.
 * Status bars are smaller regardless of used theme.
 * File chooser dialog, places sidebar and color chooser dialog use a traditional context menu instead of popover.
+* Outline for focused buttons can be enabled on application start by setting `GTK_FOCUS_VISIBLE=1` environment variable.

 #### Default Settings